DolphyWind/dolphywind.github.io/content/posts/the_silly_solution.md

 A couple of nights ago, in the Esolangs Discord server, a user named kepe was trying to solve last years' Canadian Computing Competition (CCC for short) problems.
-He couldn't solve some of them and most importantly he didn't know graphs well and the next CCC was the next day.
+He couldn't solve some of them, and most importantly he didn't know graphs well and the next CCC was the next day.
 So a thread made to help him.
-He was pretty stressed, but that's not the main focus here.
-Then a "troll" joined the thread (She didn't want me to use her name.
+He was pretty stressed, but that's not the main focus here. **TODO: Add stuff here** Then a "troll" joined the thread (She didn't want me to use her name.
-She was probably not serious, but that's how I'll refer to her from now on) The first question of CCC 2022 quickly grab her attention, because she had already solved it before somewhere else.
+She was probably not serious, but that's how I'll refer to her from now on) The first question of CCC 2022 quickly grab her attention, because she had already solved a variant of it before.

 Here's the question itself;
 > Finn loves Fours and Fives.
 In fact, he loves them so much that he wants to know the number of ways a number can be formed by using a sum of fours and fives, where the order of the